rhythmagency/formulate/index.md

 ![Formulate](/images/formulate.png)

-If you have any questions, feel free to [contact me](http://www.nicholaswestby.com/contact/).
+If you have any questions, feel free to [contact me](http://www.nicholaswestby.com/contact/) or report an issue [here](https://github.com/rhythmagency/formulate/issues).